-Christ was dropped from Christmas long ago, of course, and now replaced by various cartoon characters.
-Christ was dropped from Easter some time back too, and magically replaced by a rabbit.
+Christ was dropped from Christmas long ago, of course, and replaced by various cartoon characters.
+Christ was dropped from Easter some time back, too, and magically turned into a rabbit.

 But, really, honestly, seriously—there’s no Christophobia in America.
 For hell's sake, don't be ridiculous!